2100, Residence

 Step 9: Subtract the deduction for child support, alimony and other payments to dependents outside the home, if applicable.

-• The actual amount of child support and alimony a household member pays to persons outside the home.
+• child support and alimony a household member pays to persons outside the home.

-• The actual amount of a household member's payments to persons outside the home that a household member can claim as tax dependents or is legally obligated to support.
+• a household member's payments to people outside the home that a household member can claim as tax dependents or is legally obligated to support.

 Consider the remaining income as the monthly net income for the CIHCP household.